-- Personnel do not exit the fire apparatus until instructed to do so by the module leader.
+- Personnel should not exit the fire apparatus until instructed to do so by the module leader.

 - Exit the fire apparatus away from the roadway or where hazard exposure is minimized.

-- Exit the fire apparatus with full personal protective equipment.
+- Exit the fire apparatus with full PPE.

 - Post a lookout to watch for and control oncoming traffic.